archbardinexile/BGCL/_posts/campaign/2025-04-14-letter-from-aura.md

 title: Letter from Aura
 ---

-A letter to Art from Exarch Aura Sol Orbis.
+A letter to Arti from Exarch Aura Sol Orbis.

 > The Oratory, Caelum's Landing.
 996, Roscidas 20th.
 >